Chzzs/BGLibExt.NET/README.md

 A higher abstraction level .NET library for Silicon Labs/Bluegiga BLE112 modules.

 This library is based on work by [jedinja/monomyo](https://github.com/jedinja/monomyo) and [jrowberg/bglib](https://github.com/jrowberg/bglib).
-The BGLib wrapper was left as it was and the higher level abstraction code from [jedinja/monomyo](https://github.com/jedinja/monomyo) was refactored to be used as a library and some BLE advertisement related features have been added.
+The BGLib was left as it was and the higher level abstraction code from [jedinja/monomyo](https://github.com/jedinja/monomyo) was refactored to be used as a library and some BLE advertisement related features have been added.
 So thanks goes out to them since they did most of the work.

 ## Installation